10 KFC MoneySaving tips & tricks

 Throughout August you can get a mammoth 50% off all food and drink when you dine in on a Monday, Tuesday or Wednesday at 780+ KFC restaurants – see all participating branches.

 There's no minimum spend, but you'll only be able to get a discount of up to £10 per person, though you can use this with other offers to bag a bigger saving.
 This is the Government's 'Eat Out to Help Out' scheme – see full info and who else is taking part.

 Examples of the prices you'll get when you dine in on Mon-Wed in August:

-FREE fries, hot wings or popcorn chicken via app
+FREE fries, hot wings, popcorn chicken or drink via app

-Download and register via the free app and you'll receive three stamps straight away, which you can exchange for a free side, such as fries, hot wings, popcorn chicken, an ice cream sundae or a regular soft drink.
+Download the free Colonel's Club app and register to receive three stamps straight away, which you can exchange for a free side such as fries, hot wings, popcorn chicken, corn, or a regular soft drink.

-To claim it, just show the app or hand over your card after you’ve registered, and it will come off your bill.
+To claim it, just scan your app at the restaurant and it will come off your bill.
 There’s no minimum spend, so you could just walk in, grab the freebie and walk out without spending a penny.

 Note: If you sign up via KFC's website you'll only receive one stamp, which isn't enough to claim the free side.